snap-stanford/ogb-web/_docs/leaderboard/_leader_graphprop_scaf.md

 ### Leaderboard for [ogbg-molpcba](../graphprop/#ogbg-mol)

-The ROC-AUC score on the test set.
+The PRC-AUC score on the test set.
 The higher, the better.

 #ogbg-molpcba